doc4d/docs/docs/Notes/updates.md

 - New [`4D.Method` class](../API/MethodClass.md) to create and execute a 4D method code from text source. [`METHOD Get path`](../commands/method-get-path) and [`METHOD RESOLVE PATH`](../commands/method-resolve-path) commands support a new `path volatile method` constant (128).
 - Remote [session](../API/SessionClass.md) objects are now [available client-side](../Desktop/sessions.md#availability).
 - New [**AI** page in Settings](../settings/ai.md), allowing to configure [Provider model aliases](../aikit/provider-model-aliases.md) that can be called in the code using 4D AIKit component.
-- 4D AIKit component: new [Providers](../aikit/Classes/OpenAIProviders.md) class to instantiate and handle [Provider model aliases](../aikit/provider-model-aliases.md).
+- 4D AIKit component: new [Providers](../aikit/Classes/OpenAIProviders.md) class to instantiate and handle [Provider and model aliases](../aikit/provider-model-aliases.md).

 #### Support of Liquid glass on macOS